15 Years Ago: Gretchen Wilson Releases ‘Redneck Woman’

-Wilson, who grew up listening to country music, name-checks some of her own favorite artists in "Redneck Woman," including George Strait, Charlie Daniels, Tanya Tucker and Hank Williams Jr., along with rock stars Kid Rock and Lynyrd Skynyrd -- but she credits Faith Hill with inspiring her.
+Wilson, who grew up listening to country music, name-checks some of her own favorite artists in "Redneck Woman," including George Strait, Charlie Daniels, Tanya Tucker and Hank Williams Jr., along with rock stars Kid Rock and Lynyrd Skynyrd.
+However, she credits Faith Hill with inspiring her.

 “She’s gorgeous.
 She looks like a supermodel.
 She’s rolling around in satin sheets.
 And that was the inspiration behind “Redneck Woman,”” the Illinois native recalls, citing Hill's "Breathe" music video.
 “I looked at ["Redneck Woman" co-writer] John [Rich] and said, ‘This is probably never gonna happen for me because I’ll never look like that, and I’ll never be that.
 That is just not the kind of woman I am.’”